theNewDynamic/minjinlee.com/_posts/2017-08-11-new-york-times-book-review-what-were-reading-podcast.md

 “Pachinko” by Min Jin Lee

 To listen to the podcast, please click the link below.
 The "What We're Reading Segment" is at the last ten minutes of this week's episode.
-Thank you.&nbsp;
+Thank you.